-- Personal and firm independence, including policies and guidance on the holding of financial interests and other financial arrangements, e.g. bank accounts, loans and pension schemes by partners, other staff, and the firm - · Non-audit services and fee arrangements.
-The policy is supported by Statements of Permitted Services ('SOPS'), which provide practical guidance on the application of the policy in respect of provision of non-audit services to audit clients and related entities - · Business relationships, including policies and guidance on joint business relationships (such as joint ventures and joint marketing) and purchasing of goods and services acquired in the normal course of business, and - · Acceptance of new audit and assurance clients, and the subsequent acceptance of non-assurance services for those clients.
+- · Personal and firm independence, including policies and guidance on the holding of financial interests and other financial arrangements, e.g., bank accounts and loans by partners, staff, the firm and its pension schemes: - Non-audit services and fee arrangements.
+The policy is supported by Statements of Permitted Services ('SOPS'), which provide practical guidance on the application of the policy in respect of provision of non-audit services to audit clients and related entities: - Business relationships, including policies and guidance on joint business relationships (such as joint ventures and joint marketing) and purchasing of goods and services acquired in the normal course of business, and - Acceptance of new audit and assurance clients, and the subsequent acceptance of non-assurance services for those clients.

-In addition, there is a Network Risk Management Policy governing the independence requirements related to the rotation of key audit partners.
+In addition, there is a network Risk Management Policy governing the independence requirements related to the rotation of key audit partners.
 We also comply with the requirements in the EU Audit Regulation and in the local legislation related to the rotation requirements.

 These policies and processes are designed to help PwC comply with relevant professional and regulatory independence requirements that apply to the provision of assurance services.
-Policies and supporting guidance are reviewed and revised when need arise such as updates to laws and regulations, including any changes to the Code or in response to operational matters.
+Policies and supporting guidance are reviewed and revised when need arise such as updates to laws and regulations, including any changes to the IESBA Code or in response to operational matters.

-PwC Finland supplements the PwC Network Independence Policy as required by local provisions and regulations, including the Finnish Auditing Act, the EU Audit Regulation and, in addition, the requirements of the United States Securities and Exchange Commission (SEC) and the Public Company Accounting Oversight Board (PCAOB).
+PwC Finland supplements the PwC network Independence Policy as required by local provisions and regulations, including the Finnish Auditing Act, the EU Audit Regulation and, in addition, the requirements of the United States Securities and Exchange Commission (SEC) and the Public Company Accounting Oversight Board (PCAOB).